EVATool/fae-architecture-log/_decisions/sig-devops-source-code-quality.md

 - Over-the-shoulder-code-review (fast project-integration, useful and fast results)
 - Pair programming (fast project-integration, useful and fast results)
-- Upsource (easy to integrate and use in projects)
 - Gerrit (Open source, easy to use, useful features)

 ## Alternatives not seriously considered

-There are many high-priced commercial code-quality-tools, which can't be used in this project.
-Two of them are for
+There are many medium/high-priced commercial code-quality-tools, which can't be used in this project.
+Three of them are for
 example:
 - Helix Core
 - Klocwork
+- Upsource

 ## How is this decision evaluated?